goby-garden/goby-database/notes.md

 ### Present to-do*:

 - [ ] use new class retrieval function to perform validation and make sure all relations in a junction at least abide by the `max` set for that function
 - [ ] create `delete relation property` function
+- [ ] test modifying existing relations in various ways, listed in the test suite below
+- [ ] import `goby-database` into `goby-interface` locally using `npm link` and test opening a database/running different commands

 _*occasionally outdated/bypassed_